beeme1mr/federated-issue-action/README.md

           # close-issues-on-parent-close: 'true'
 ```

-**Important:** Replace `secrets.YOUR_PAT_SECRET` with the name of a repository secret containing a GitHub Personal Access Token (PAT) or use the default `secrets.GITHUB_TOKEN` if it has sufficient permissions (see (Permissions section)[permissions]).
+**Important:** Replace `secrets.YOUR_PAT_SECRET` with the name of a repository secret containing a GitHub Personal Access Token (PAT) or use the default `secrets.GITHUB_TOKEN` if it has sufficient permissions (see [Permissions section](#permissions)).

 ## Configuration Options (Inputs)

 The action accepts the following inputs (defined in `action.yml`):

 * `github-token` (**Required**): A GitHub token with permissions to manage issues across the relevant repositories.
 See the Permissions section below.
 * `required-label` (Optional, Default: `federated`): The label that must be present on the parent issue to trigger the action.
 * `config-path` (Optional, Default: `.github/federated-issue-action-config.json`): The path within the repository to the JSON configuration file.
 * `child-issue-title` (Optional, Default: Parent issue title): Template for the title of the child issues.
 You can use GitHub expression syntax (e.g., `${{ github.event.issue.title }}`).
 * `child-issue-body` (Optional, Default: Parent issue body): Template for the body of the child issues.
 You can use GitHub expression syntax.
 * `notify-missing-permissions` (Optional, Default: `true`): If `true`, adds a comment to the parent issue if the user triggering the action lacks the necessary permissions defined in the config file.
 * `close-issues-on-parent-close` (Optional, Default: `true`): If `true`, automatically closes linked child issues when the parent issue is closed.

 ## Configuration File